stephencz/stephencz-com/_posts/2019-07-08-singletons.md

 ## References
 {% bibliography --file singleton %}

 [^1]: While the Singleton pattern calls for a global point of access, a car's steering wheel is not really a global point of access.
 In the computing world, a global point of access is a point that can be accessed everywhere and by anything.
 In the physical world such points of access do not exist.
 In this example the word *global* is relative to the setting i.e. the car.
 Anyone inside the car can access the steering system through the steering wheel.
-Accordingly, the steering wheel is the global point of access within our setting.

-[^2]: This is assuming that the correct behavior of a car in a universe where every car has two steering systems is to drive like our cars do.